rheschwietert/wall_visualizer/README.md

 This project simulates building a brick wall with different stacking strategies and robot reachability.
 It’s an educational and visualization tool that demonstrates:
 - Horizontal stacking (row-by-row building).
-- Smart stacking (using sliding windows and support rules).
+- Smart stacking (increased efficiency in stacking).
 - Simple ASCII rendering of the wall as it is being built.
 - Robot reach constraints and stride-based planning.